pwang649/myWiki/docs/Reinforcement Learning/TD.md

 $$
 \delta_t \doteq R_{t+1}+\gamma V\left(S_{t+1}\right)-V\left(S_t\right)
 $$
 Notice that the TD error at each time is the error in the estimate made at that time.
-Because the TD error depends on the next state and next reward, it is not actually available until one time step later.
+Because the TD error depends on the next state and next reward, it is not actually available until one time-step later.
 That is, $\delta_t$ is the error in $V\left(S_t\right)$, available at time $t+1$.
 Also note that if the array $V$ does not change during the episode (as it does not in Monte Carlo methods), then the Monte Carlo error can be written as a sum of TD errors:
 $$
 \begin{aligned}
 G_t-V\left(S_t\right) &=R_{t+1}+\gamma G_{t+1}-V\left(S_t\right)+\gamma V\left(S_{t+1}\right)-\gamma V\left(S_{t+1}\right) \\